98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 British Experimental Film and Television (Option)

-Students will focus on how the emergence of film and video technologies has given rise to more marginalised voices being heard.
+Students will be given the opportunity to focus on how the emergence of film and video technologies has given rise to more marginalised voices being heard.
 'Experimental film', 'artists’ moving image', 'video art' etc, are often overlooked by both histories of art and the media, yet are some of the most pioneering and unusual work.
 The motivation behind this practice is studied, alongside the (non-) institutional structures that allow it to be made, and methodologies of studying the texts themselves.

 British Television Drama (Option)